ropenscilabs/statistical-software/outline.md

 A core task is to define the set of software that will be covered by our review process and standards.

-It may suffice, at least initially, to simply provide broad definitions of what might lie *beyond* the scope of the present project, or even to assert that statistical software must at heart implement some kind of statistical algorithm (or perhaps *employ* or otherwise interface with such in sufficiently novel form).
-This is nevertheless a categorical exercise, and so one way or another we anticipate having to address the fundamental question of:

   - What categories of statistical software might be considered *in scope*?